hacktivist123/sheddy-xyz/content/posts/Higher-Order-Components-in-React.md

 ---
 title: Higher Order Components in React
-date: "2020-05-04"
+date: '2020-05-04'
-template: "post"
+template: 'post'
 draft: true
-slug: "higher-order-components-in-react"
+slug: 'higher-order-components-in-react'
-category: "React"
+category: 'React'
 tags:
-  - "React"
+  - 'React'
-  - "Javascript"
+  - 'Javascript'
-  - "Web Development"
+  - 'Web Development'

-description: "React is a fantastic Javascript library for building rich user interfaces, it provides a great component abstraction for organising your interfaces into well-functioning code but what about the look and feel of the app?
+description: 'React is a fantastic Javascript library for building rich user interfaces, it provides a great component abstraction for organising your interfaces into well-functioning code but what about the look and feel of the app?
 In the browser, the look and feel of the app are mostly defined by CSS which is a means of styling our web applications and websites.
-There are various ways of styling React components from using stylesheets to using external styling libraries etc."
+There are various ways of styling React components from using stylesheets to using external styling libraries etc.'
 ---

 This article was originally published by myself on [Smashing Magazine](#)